Singapore Zoo: Animals and exhibits

-Located at the very north of the zoo, KidzWorld is home to many domestic animals like goats, rabbits, horses, pigs, dogs, various domestic galliformes and African spurred tortoises, among others.
-There are other attractions in this area as well, such as a carousel and a splash pad.
+Located at the very north of the zoo, KidzWorld is home to many domestic animals like goats, rabbits, horses, pigs, fancy chickens, fancy ducks, domestic turkeys and African spurred tortoises, among others.
+There are other attractions near this area as well, such as a carousel and a splash pad.
 Guests are allowed to closely interact with the animals and feed them.